-- (i) There is clear evidence that they are surplus to requirements, and alternative recreational / leisure uses have been sought as replacement or improved facilities in lieu of existing provision which are able to address any new deficiencies that arise, and - (ii) A compelling case is made for wider social and economic benefits arising from such a proposal.
+- i) An assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - ii) The loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or - iii) The development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss.

-- 6.4.3.8 Torbay has 'produced' a number of nationally and internationally known sports people.
+- 6.4.3.8 Torbay has produced a number of nationally and internationally known sports people.
 South Devon College's Sport Academy programme includes an 'Elite Sporting Champions' group, designed to nurture talented future sporting champions. - 6.4.3.9 Torbay has a fantastic environment for sport and recreation, and there are clear links to health, well-being and productivity.
-Assessments of existing and future sports and recreational need have been undertaken as an integral element of the Council's Torbay Sports Facilities Strategy, the Torbay Playing Pitch Strategy, Torbay's Play Strategy 2005-2010 and the Green Infrastructure Delivery Plan. - 6.4.3.10 This evidence base will be updated periodically as required and this Policy should be applied to development proposals in relation to the most up-to-date evidence available at the time.
-Currently, the Council is in the process of refreshing this evidence base with the development of a new Sports Facilities Strategy and Playing Pitch Strategy which is due to be completed in early 2014. - 6.4.3.11 The Local Plan has an important role in protecting and enhancing existing provision, supporting the development of new facilities and helping to bring forward the ambitions of people, clubs and representative organisations.
-In this context, the Council is supporting significant investment in a Velodrome in Paignton, together with a Watersports Centre on the coast at Broadsands.
+Assessments of existing and future sports and recreational need have been undertaken as - an integral element of the Council's Torbay Sports Facilities Strategy (2015), the Torbay Playing Pitch Strategy (2015), Torbay's Play Strategy 2005-2010 and the Torbay Green Infrastructure Delivery Plan (2011). - 6.4.3.10 This evidence base will be updated periodically as required and this Policy should be applied to development proposals in relation to the most up-to-date evidence available at the time.
+The Council has recently refreshed this evidence base with the development of a new Sports

+Facilities Strategy and Playing Pitch Strategy, completed in 2015 with a rolling programme of implementation.

+6.4.3.11 The Local Plan has an important role in protecting and enhancing existing provision, supporting the development of new facilities and helping to bring forward the ambitions of people, clubs and representative organisations.
+In this context, the Council is supporting investment in a Velodrome in Paignton, together with a Watersports Centre on the coast at Broadsands.
 New or enhanced sports facilities are proposed in other parts of the Bay, including at Torbay Leisure Centre.
-A number of proposals indicated in Policy SC2, at The Willows, Clennon Valley and Churston, are shown as areas of search whilst detailed plans are finalised.
+A number of proposals indicated in Policy SC2. at The Willows, Clennon Valley and Churston, are shown as areas of search whilst detailed plans are finalised.
 Whilst all these projects are deliverable, it is possible, however, that alternative, more viable and sustainable provision can be made on other sites to satisfy demand.
-If, for example, suitable alternative provision is made in place of sports facilities at Churston, the Council will not pursue delivery of new facilities at Churston. - 6.4.3.12 The provision of sports facilities often involves significant investment, and proposed new sites must be capable of sustaining and servicing any development through, for example, adequate car parking, and accommodating appropriate intensification of use, such as floodlighting.
-However, in accordance with other policies in this Plan, relating specifically to countryside and design, provision of sports, recreation and leisure facilities in more rural areas will need to be sensitively and carefully designed to ensure the facility, and its use, complements and does not unduly harm the character and appearance of the area.
+If, for example, suitable alternative provision is made in place of sports facilities at Churston, the Council will not pursue delivery of such facilities at Churston.

+6.4.3.12 The provision of sports facilities often involves significant investment, and proposed new sites must be capable of sustaining and servicing any development through, for example, adequate car parking, and accommodating appropriate intensification of use, such as floodlighting.
+However, in accordance with other Policies in this Plan, relating specifically to countryside and design, provision of sports, recreation and leisure facilities in more rural areas will need to be sensitively and carefully designed to ensure the facility, and its use, complements and does not unduly harm the character and appearance of the area.
 In Churston, for example, it is anticipated that a sports facility will comprise pitches, ancillary facilities (such as changing rooms), and a community recreation area suitable for its rural location.

 6.4.3.13 The availability, within an acceptable safe walking distance, of sport, leisure and recreation facilities is an essential ingredient of a sustainable, healthy community.
-The Council's Adopted Greenspace Strategy Supplementary Planning Document sets out accessibility standards and an associated audit of facilities.
+The Council's Adopted Torbay Greenspace Strategy Supplementary Planning Document (2008) sets out accessibility standards and an associated audit of facilities.